oh-facts/cpu_raytracer/docs/game.md

 Perhaps we can do something like this.
 Dead pixels are just black squares that get rendererd randomly (fixed positions).
 Also now i do the candy colored background "static" since the noise is very distracting

-8.work on doing audio properly. this is neccessary to pause audio.
 12. loading bar should be identical to snake.

 14. Don't call them waves.
 Call them stages.